On Ulam widths of finitely presented infinite simple groups: Introduction.

 \subsection{Some fundamental remarks on our construction.}

 We encourage the reader to verify using the definition that the stabilizer of $0$ in $\Omega_n$ is naturally isomorphic to the Higman-Thompson group $F_{2^n}$.
-(The definition of Higman-Thompson groups is recalled in subsection \ref{HigmanThompson}).
+(The definition of Higman-Thompson groups is recalled in Subsection \ref{HigmanThompson}).
 This fact (stated in Lemma \ref{HigmanSubgroups}) is an important starting point of our construction, and shall be used repeatedly in this article.
 Our construction above is related to our recent construction of finitely presented simple left orderable groups in \cite{HydeLodhaFPSimple}.
-However, there are significant differences in the groups.
-In particular, the groups constructed in \cite{HydeLodhaFPSimple} are not uniformly simple (indeed they admit a nontrivial homogeneous quasimorphism.)
+However, there are significant differences between the groups.
+In particular, the groups constructed in \cite{HydeLodhaFPSimple} are not uniformly simple.
+Indeed, they admit a nontrivial homogeneous quasimorphism and as a consequence have infinite commutator width.
+In particular, they are far from being uniformly perfect or uniformly simple.
 Also, the groups $\{\Gamma_n'\}_{n\geq 2}$ constructed in this paper are not left orderable, since they contain torsion elements, and the groups constructed in \cite{HydeLodhaFPSimple} are left orderable.
 Moreover, one faces distinct technical challenges in dealing with the construction of this paper compared to the groups in \cite{HydeLodhaFPSimple}, although the proofs establishing the finiteness property type $F_{\infty}$ are similar.

 Since a first order sentence witnesses $\mathcal{R}(G)=n$, our groups emerge as a natural infinite family of pairwise non-elementarily equivalent finitely presented infinite simple groups.
 It follows from the definition that the groups $\{\Gamma_n'\}_{n\geq 2}$ naturally embed in Thompson's group $T$, and hence admit actions by $C^{\infty}$-diffeomorphisms of the circle (applying the main result of \cite{GhysSergiescu}).
 In particular, they do not have Kazhdan's property $(T)$ (from a direct application of the results in \cite{NavasKazhdan}, \cite{Cornulier}, \cite{LMBT}).
+In fact, since the groups embed into Thompson's group $T$, they have the Haagerup property (see \cite{Hughes}).

-\textbf{Acknowledgements:} The authors thank Francesco Fournier-Facio and Matt Brin for their feedback.
+\textbf{Acknowledgements:} The authors thank Yves Cornulier, Francesco Fournier-Facio and Matt Brin for their feedback.
 The second author was partially supported by the NSF CAREER grant 2240136.